yuyuankang/yuyuankang.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-My name is Yuyuan Kang.
 I am a Ph.D. student at the Department of Computer Sciences, University of Wisconsin-Madison.
 My research interests lie broadly in the area of Computer Systems and Data Management, including building efficient and scalable systems for data processing and analytics.
 I am currently working with Prof. [Ming Liu](https://pages.cs.wisc.edu/~mgliu/).

 Before that, I obtained my Master's Degree in Software Engineering from Tsinghua University, where I was supervised by Prof. [Jianmin Wang](https://www.thss.tsinghua.edu.cn/en/faculty/jianminwang.htm) and worked closely with Prof [Shaoxu Song](https://sxsong.github.io/) and Xiangdong Huang.
 I did my undergraduate at Northeastern University (China).